 Seven different studies were included in the analysis, two of which include multiple experimental groups (with different doses of ketamine; these were Singh et al. 2016 and Daly et al. 2018.)
 Of the seven studies, four had a crossover design (Lapidus et al. 2014, Zarate et al. 2012, Diazgranados et al. 2010, and Sos et al. 2013), meaning that the participants acted as their own control (after a washout period).
 Conversely, the remaining three studies (Singh et al. 2016, Daly et al. 2018, and Murrough et al. 2013) use two independent groups of participants for the treatment and control.
 Intravenous infusion or intranasal interventions of ketamine hydrochloride or esketamine are used in the studies as detailed in Appendix A. In total, one hundred and eighty-one participants received ketamine or esketamine, and two hundred twenty-two received placebo.

-Results 1: First Model
+Overall effect

 Standardised effect sizes (as shown in Appendix A) were worked with in R using the package “meta” to conduct the meta-analysis with a random effects model.
 All the calculated effect sizes were negative, meaning that the studies were all in agreement; depression measurements in the ketamine groups were lower than the control groups (greater feelings of depression mean high MADRS score).
 A forest plot was generated which clearly shows the similar results found in the sample of selected studies, which is shown in Figure 1.